Storage Struggles

 The hashtag campaign #ExtendTheLimit for increasing the storage laws in the UK was recently started but has to be recreated after Parliament paused elections.
 Stay tuned with PET’s efforts to help women fight for their reproductive rights and join the campaign via Facebook Progress Educational Trust, Twitter @BioNewsUK, and Instagram @ProgressEducationalTrust.

 Worried about how storage laws will affect you personally?
 Do you live in the United Kingdom, Australia, or New Zealand?
 Do you have a story about how the storage laws are effecting your fertility journey you would like to share?
-Please reach out and send us a note at [email protected].
+Please reach out and send us a note at hello@eggsperience.com.
 We will connect you to those that can help move your eggs to safety or get you in touch with a journalist who will tell your egg freezing struggles and how this storage law is affecting your choices and goals for parenthood.
 Your voice matters and more women that speak out will help drive better fertility laws to be adopted.

 Other related articles on the fertility storage limit topic: